Email Statuses

 Client’s email server is down for maintenance.

-Our servers will continue to try for 72 hours to deliver a deferred message.
+Emails servers should continue to try for 72 hours to deliver a deferred message.

 Delivered